Filed under: All Postings, ObamaCare, supreme court

 Notice the words necessaria and opportuna, the neuter plural forms of necessarius (necessary) and opportunus (proper).

 In Latin, an important meaning of necessarius is a person connected to you.
 It can refer to a close relative, associate, and in particular to a dependent or servant.
 The Founders had virtually all studied Latin as part of their basic education, and as constitutional historian Forrest McDonald points out, there are many echos of Latin usage in the Constitution.

 So you can see how the term necessaria—“necessary”— could come to refer to a power subsidiary and connected to larger power.

-Filed under: All Postings, Article V Convention, ObamaCare, The Founding
+Filed under: All Postings, Article V, ObamaCare, The Founding

 The November 6 election outcome has many friends of the Constitution dispirited.
 As so often before, they hoped that by defeating federal candidates contemptuous of constitutional limits and replacing them with others, they could help restore our Constitution.

 They also have long hoped that by appointing the right people to the U.S. Supreme Court, they could win case decisions restoring constitutional limits.
 But after 40 years, that campaign has produced only indifferent results.
 Actually, worse than indifferent: When, through the 2010 Obamacare law, federal politicians overreached further than they ever had before—by imposing a mandate ordering almost everyone in the country to buy a commercial product—the Court didn’t even hold the much-weakened line.
 Rather, the Court upheld the mandate.

 The fundamental fallacy behind the federally-centered strategy lies in assuming federal politicians and federal judges will somehow restore limits on federal power.
 That is implausible as an abstract proposition.
 And practical experience over many decades also shows that strategy to be a failure.